PatrykLisik/random_stuff_and_notes/holographic_reduced_representation/README.md

 ## How to use this project

-1. Run tests `docker-compose exec  python pytest`
+1. Run tests `docker-compose run  --entrypoint "pytest" python`
 2. Re-run experiment `docker-compose run python ./run_experiment.py`.
 It takes a while.
 3. Run jupyter notebook `docker-compose up notebook`.